lambdaclass/miden-node/bin/remote-prover/README.md

 }
 ```

-The status port can be configured using the `MRP_STATUS_PORT` environment variable or the `--status-port` command-line argument when starting the proxy.
+The status endpoint is integrated into the main proxy service and uses the same port as the proxy.
+The status information is automatically updated during health checks, ensuring it reflects the current state of all workers.

 ## Logging and Tracing